Home >

 For more information, see www.openingthedoors.org.au or call 1300 236 356.

-English as an Additional Language (EAL) / New arrivals/refugees program
+English as an Additional Language (EAL) and the New Arrivals/Refugees Program

 The Victorian Curriculum and Assessment Authority (VCAA) has mandated a new English as an Additional Language (EAL) F–10 curriculum from 2021.
 Catholic schools will adopt the new EAL curriculum for planning, assessment and reporting of student progress against the Victorian Curriculum F–10 achievement standards from 2021.
 The EAL curriculum pathways support equity and access to the Victorian Curriculum and support bilingual and/or multilingual language development for students who are learning with English as an additional language.